 Sarilumab is contraindicated for use in patients with known hypersensitivity to sarilumab or any of its inactive ingredients.
 Hypersensitivity reactions were reported in sarilumab clinical trials.

 Patients who receive sarilumab are at increased risk for developing serious infections that may lead to hospitalization or death.
-Infections include active tuberculosis and invasive fungal infections including candidiasis and pneumocystis.
+Infections include active tuberculosis (TB) and invasive fungal infections including candidiasis and pneumocystis.
 Bacterial, viral, and other infections due to opportunistic pathogens have been reported.
 Most patients who developed serious infections were taking concomitant immunosuppressants such as methotrexate or corticosteroids.
-Patients with an invasive fungal infection may present with disseminated disease, and tuberculosis may present as pulmonary or extrapulmonary disease.
-Evaluate patients for tuberculosis risk factors before starting sarilumab.
-Also, test patients for latent tuberculosis before and during sarilumab receipt.
+Patients with an invasive fungal infection may present with disseminated disease, and TB may present as pulmonary or extrapulmonary disease.
+Evaluate patients for TB risk factors before starting sarilumab.
+Also, test patients for latent TB before and during sarilumab receipt.
 Initiate treatment for latent infection before sarilumab use.
-Consider anti-tuberculosis therapy prior to sarilumab initiation for 2 patient groups: patients with a past history of latent or active tuberculosis in whom an adequate course of treatment cannot be confirmed and patients with a negative test for latent tuberculosis but with risk factors for tuberculosis infection.
-Consultation with a physician with expertise in the treatment of tuberculosis is recommended to aid in the decision whether initiating anti-tuberculosis therapy is appropriate for an individual patient.
-Carefully consider the risks and benefits of sarilumab before initiating therapy in patients with chronic or recurrent infection, who have been exposed to tuberculosis, with a history of a serious or opportunistic infection, with underlying conditions that may predispose them to infection (e.g., patients with advanced or uncontrolled diabetes mellitus, human immunodeficiency virus (HIV) infection, or immunosuppression), or who have resided or traveled in areas of endemic tuberculosis or endemic mycoses.
-Sarilumab initiation is not recommended for patients with an absolute neutrophil count (ANC) less than 2,000/mm3, sarilumab discontinuation is advised for an ANC less than 500/mm3, and sarilumab interruption is advised for an ANC between 500/mm3 and 1,000/mm3.
-Closely monitor patients for the development of signs and symptoms of infection during and after sarilumab treatment; signs and symptoms of acute inflammation may be lessened due to suppression of the acute phase reactants.
-Consider the possible development of tuberculosis in patients who tested negative for latent tuberculosis infection prior to taking sarilumab.
+Consider anti-TB therapy prior to sarilumab initiation for 2 patient groups: patients with a past history of latent or active TB in whom an adequate course of treatment cannot be confirmed and patients with a negative test for latent TB but with risk factors for tuberculosis infection.
+Consultation with a physician with expertise in the treatment of TB is recommended to aid in the decision whether initiating anti-TB therapy is appropriate for an individual patient.
+Carefully consider the risks and benefits of sarilumab before initiating therapy in patients with chronic or recurrent infection, who have been exposed to TB, with a history of a serious or opportunistic infection, with underlying conditions that may predispose them to infection (e.g., patients with advanced or uncontrolled diabetes mellitus, human immunodeficiency virus (HIV) infection, or immunosuppression), or who have resided or traveled in areas of endemic tuberculosis or endemic mycoses.
+Do not start treatment with sarilumab in patients with an absolute neutrophil count (ANC) less than 2,000/mm3.
+For rheumatoid arthritis (RA) patients who experience reduced neutrophil counts while taking sarilumab, discontinuation is advised if the ANC drops below 500/mm3 and treatment interruption is advised for an ANC between 500 and 1,000/mm3.
+For polymyalgia rheumatica patients, sarilumab discontinuation is recommended if the ANC drops below 1,000/mm3 at the end of the dosing interval.
+Closely monitor patients for the development of signs and symptoms of infection; signs and symptoms of acute inflammation may be lessened due to suppression of the acute phase reactants.
+Consider the possible development of TB in patients who tested negative for latent TB infection prior to taking sarilumab.
 Viral reactivation has been observed during immunosuppressive biologic therapies.
 Do not administer sarilumab to a patient with an active infection including localized infections.
 If a serious infection such as sepsis or influenza or an opportunistic infection develops, interrupt sarilumab receipt until the infection is controlled.
 If a new infection develops during sarilumab receipt, complete a prompt and complete diagnostic workup appropriate for an immunocompromised patient, initiate appropriate antimicrobial therapy, and closely monitor the patient.

 Initiation of sarilumab therapy is not recommended in patients with thrombocytopenia defined as a platelet count less than 150,000/mm3 or for neutropenia defined as an absolute neutrophil count (ANC) below 2,000/mm3.
 Thrombocytopenia and neutropenia have occurred with sarilumab, and drug interruption, dose reduction, or discontinuation may be needed.
 Assess platelet count and ANC before sarilumab receipt, 4 to 8 weeks after sarilumab initiation, and every 3 months thereafter.